PhoebeIvana/cloud20-uas/README.md

 > Make sure to enter the correct root password even though it won’t be displayed.

 #### Primary Storage Configuration
-Primary storage is where all the disk volumes for virtual machines (VMs) are stored.
-It must be accessible to all hosts in the cluster.
+All of the disk volumes for virtual machines (VMs) are kept in primary storage.
+Every host in the cluster needs to be able to access it.

 ![Image](https://github.com/user-attachments/assets/78cce944-a10c-43d2-b2fa-ddee27ddc48f)